 Before making videos, create a content plan to ensure that your content both meets your brand’s goals and engages your intended audience.
 Our five guiding principles will then help you define your content marketing specifically on YouTube using simple questions.

-While there can be different frameworks, we tried to summarize here the key questions and steps to build your content strategy and plan as a subset of your brand strategy.
+While there can be different frameworks, we summarize what key questions and steps to consider while building your content strategy and plan as a subset of your brand strategy.

 First, define a strategically relevant and powerful content territory for your brand.
 This should lie at the intersection of your audience's passion points and your brand value proposition.
 What unique content can your brand bring to your consumers to earn their loyalty?
 For example, as a brand American Express offers its members access to unique services.
 Its UNSTAGED concert series extends this brand proposition in a credible way by offering consumers who are passionate about music privileged access to unique concerts with top artists staged by famous film directors.